Environmental group sues for records of wolf killings

 The lawsuit was filed Tuesday in Thurston County Superior Court.

-Bruce Botka, a spokesman for the Department of Fish and Wildlife in Olympia, said the agency did not comment on the filing of legal complaints and had not yet reviewed the lawsuit with attorneys.
+Bruce Botka, a spokesman for the WDFW in Olympia, says the agency does not comment on the filing of legal complaints and had not reviewed the lawsuit yet with attorneys.

-Wolves are listed as endangered by the state in the eastern third of Washington, where they are relatively abundant, and have federal endangered species protection in the western two-thirds of the state.
+Wolves are listed as endangered by the state in the eastern third of Washington, where they are relatively abundant.
+They have federal endangered species protection in the western two-thirds of the state.